The 29 SAT Skills

 How to use this list

-Print it out or keep it open while you review practice tests.
+Keep it open while you review practice tests.
 For every question you get wrong, find the skill it belongs to and log it.
-After three or four practice sessions, the pattern is clear.
+After three or four sessions, the pattern is clear — you'll see which two or three skills are costing you most of your points.

 HIROSCORE does this automatically.
-After each session, it shows your performance broken down by skill — what's solid, what's at risk, and what to fix.
+After each session, it shows your performance broken down by skill — what's solid, what's at risk, and what to fix next.
 Track your skills with HIROSCORE.

 You show up.
 HIROSCORE does the rest.